PeterMathijssen/App-Inventor-Documentation/basic/switch-component.md

 # Using Switch Component

 A Switch is a User Interface two-state toggle component that can select between two options.
-The user may drag the "thumb" back and forth to choose the selected option, or simply tap to toggle as if it were a checkbox.
-Source can be downloaded from [HERE](http://AppyBuilder.com/tutorials/switch/Tut_Switch.aia).
+The user may drag the "thumb" back and forth to choose the selected option, or simply tap to toggle as if it were a checkbox. \(Tutorial s_ource can be downloaded from _[_HERE_](http://AppyBuilder.com/tutorials/switch/Tut_Switch.aia)_.\)_

 ![](/assets/tutSwitch3.png)